Office Electrical Safety Checklist

 • Report any electrical problems to a qualified electrician immediately.
 Do not attempt to repair the problem yourself.

-By following these simple electrical safety tips, you can help create a safer work environment for everyone in your office.
+This simple office electrical safety checklist can help create a safer work environment for everyone in your office.

 Office Electrical Safety – EICR Testing